On Canonical Sandpile Actions of Embedded Graphs: Special case: The sandpile group of the medial digraph acts canonically on quasi-trees

-Here, we point out that the tour-rotor action from Section \ref{sec:tour-rotor_action} (if applied appropriately) also gives a canonical free, transitive action on the quasitrees.
-More precisely, the compatible Eulerian tours of the so-called medial digraph of $G$ are in canonical bijection with the quasitrees of $G$ (due to Bouchet \cite{Bouchet}).
-Hence by Corollary \ref{cor:Euler_sandpile_acts_on_tours}, the sandpile group of the medial digraph has a canonical free, transitive action on the quasitrees of $G$.
+Here, we point out that the tour-rotor action from Section \ref{sec:tour-rotor_action} (if applied appropriately) also gives a canonical free, transitive action on the quasi-trees.
+More precisely, the compatible Eulerian tours of the so-called medial digraph of $G$ are in canonical bijection with the quasi-trees of $G$ (due to Bouchet \cite{Bouchet}).
+Hence by Corollary \ref{cor:Euler_sandpile_acts_on_tours}, the sandpile group of the medial digraph has a canonical free, transitive action on the quasi-trees of $G$.

 We will show that in fact the sandpile group of the medial digraph is canonically isomorphic to the Jacobian of the embedded graph, and moreover, the tour-rotor action of the sandpile group of the medial digraph also agrees with the Bernardi action of the Jacobian by Baker, Ding and Kim \cite{BDK}.